Unicorn: Reasoning about Configurable System Performance through the lens of Causality: Evaluation

-\textbf{Evaluation Metrics. } (i) \textbf{Recall}, the percentage of true root-causes that are correctly predicted, (ii) \textbf{Precision}, the percentage of true root-causes among the predicted ones, (iii) Accuracy, weighted Jaccard similarity between the predicted and true root-causes, where the weight vector was derived based on the average causal effect (see \eqref{eq:ace}) of options to performance based on the ground-truth CPM.
+\textbf{Evaluation metrics.} (i) \emph{Accuracy} is calculated by weighted Jaccard similarity between the predicted and true root causes, where the weight vector was derived based on the average causal effect of options to performance based on the ground-truth causal performance model.
 For example, if $A$ is the recommended configuration by an approach and $B$ is the configuration that fixes the performance issue in the ground truth, we measure $accuracy=\frac{\sum_{\text{ACE}} (\text{A} \cap \text{B})}{\sum_{\text{ACE}} (\text{A} \cup \text{B})}$.
 The key intuition is that an ideal causal model underlying the system should identify the most important options that affect performance objectives.
-In other words, an ideal causal model should provide recommendations for changing the values of options that has the highest average causal effects on system performance. (iv) \textbf{Gain}, percentage improvement of suggested fix over the observed fault--$\Delta_{gain}=\frac{\text{NFP}_\textsc{fault}-\text{NFP}_\textsc{nofault}}{\text{NFP}_\textsc{fault}}\times 100$, where $\text{NFP}_{\textsc{fault}}$ the observed faulty performance and $\text{NFP}_{\textsc{no}~\textsc{fault}}$ is the performance of suggested fix. (v) \textbf{Error}: Single objective: the absolute difference between the best suggested and the optimal in ground truth; Multi-objective: hypervolume error~\cite{zitzler2007hypervolume}. (vi) \textbf{Time}, overhead of an approach in terms of wallclock time in hours to converge and suggest a fix.
+In other words, an ideal causal model should provide recommendations for changing the values of options that have the highest average causal effects on system performance. (ii) \emph{Precision} is calculated by the percentage of true root causes among the predicted ones. (iii)~\emph{Recall} is calculated by the percentage of true root causes that are correctly predicted. (iv) \emph{Gain} is calculated by percentage improvement of suggested fix over the observed fault--$\Delta_{gain}=\frac{\text{NFP}_\textsc{fault}-\text{NFP}_\textsc{nofault}}{\text{NFP}_\textsc{fault}}\times 100$, where $\text{NFP}_{\textsc{fault}}$ the observed faulty performance and $\text{NFP}_{\textsc{no}~\textsc{fault}}$ is the performance of suggested fix. (v) \emph{Error} is calculated by the hypervolume error (in multi-objective)~\cite{zitzler2007hypervolume}. (vi) \emph{Time} is measured by wallclock time (in hours) to suggest a fix.